MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-robust-coding-practices.md

 ### Principle: Don't trust the environment your code runs in

+Here are some examples of how you use this principle in practice:

+[!INCLUDE[prod_short](includes/prod_short.md)] online runs in a multi-tenant environment, where your AL code shares resources with other sessions, both for the AL runtime and for the database.
+This means that a peak in resource consumption by AL code in a different session (running in your environment or in someone elses) can and will impact the performance of your session.
+The performance you get on average will differ from the performance you get right now.

+Within an [!INCLUDE[prod_short](includes/prod_short.md)], you don't know the behaviour of other apps and how they have customized the system.
+For instance, some apps will subscribe to events that you also use in your app.
+You can't assume the order of event subscriber code being run, so other apps might interfere with the same objects or code flows that your app is modifying.

-Remember that you can't know how a customer sets up permissions for users.
+Also remember that you can't know how a customer sets up permissions for users.
 Although, a user might have access to the entry point of a function they might not have access to all tables referenced.
 Consider adding the `InherentPermissions` attribute to private functions not raising events.
 Write defensive code that checks for permissions and be careful when accessing data through `RecordRef` – particularly in an event subscriber, as you can't know, which table is being passed as argument.

 ### Principle: Offer graceful degradations